mattetti/mattetti.github.io/source/_posts/2013-06-26-practical-guide-to-graphite-monitoring.markdown

 Most engineers love to improve things.
 Refactoring and optimizations drives a lot of us.
 There is just a slight problem, we often do that in a vacuum.
-Before optimizing, we need to *measure*.
-Without a solid base line, how can you say that the time you invested in making things better wasn't a total waste?
+Before optimizing, we need to **measure**.
+Without a solid baseline, how can you say that the time you invested in making things better wasn't a total waste?
 Most refactoring is done with a solid test suite in place.
 Developers know that their code behavior didn't change while they